 Day 7 - Lake Powell / Antelope Canyon / Glen Canyon Dam

 As we say good-by to Zion, we have one more glimpse of the Park as we exit via the Mount Carmel Tunnel again.
 We will stop in Mount Carmel Junction before heading through Kanab, the movie capital of Utah, where we will stop for lunch on our own.
 Our journey continues to Page, Arizona, where we'll head directly to the boat launch for a boat tour to Antelope Canyon.
 Located along the shores of Lake Powell, this canyon is a narrow slot in the sandstone.
 Our boat captain will amaze you with his skill at turning the craft around in this constricted gorge.
 We return to the marina late this afternoon and make a picture stop at Glen Canyon Dam.
-Then we cross the Glen Canyon Dam bridge and head to our hotel to check in and freshen up.
-We will return to Lake Powell Marina for a delightful dinner this evening.
+We will return to Lake Powell Marina for dinner in the Rainbow Room this evening.
 Overnight Page.
 (B, D)